 Smartly written and sprightly played, “Sky High” satisfies with a clever commingling of spoofy superheroics, school-daze hijinks, and family friendly coming-of-age dramedy.
+Comparisons to “The Incredibles” are inevitable, though not entirely apt, but this lively live-action Disney release stands on its own merits as a tongue-in-cheek fantasy with cross-generational appeal.
 Pic could prove a surprisingly powerful performer in the late-summer B.O. sweepstakes, and will subsequently fly off shelves in homevid release.

 In developing their high-concept premise, scripters Paul Hernandez, Bob Schooley and Mark McCorkle borrow concepts and archetypes from various corners of the Marvel and DC comic-book universes.
 (X-Men and the Legion of Super Heroes are only the two most obvious inspirations.)
 Fanciful scenario can be enjoyed as both a savvy homage brimming with wink-wink inside jokes, and as a straight-ahead action-comedy about gifted teens training to join the ranks of superhumanity.

 It’s never easy for the offspring of celebrities to establish their own identities.
 But for 14-year-old Will Stronghold (Michael Angarano), it’s especially difficult to emerge from the long shadows cast by his dynamic parents, the fantastically strong Commander (Kurt Russell) and the high-flying Jet Stream (Kelly Preston).
 When not battling evil, they’re real estate agents Steve and Josie Stronghold.